 Next to termites, carpenter ants are one of the most destructive insects in the northwest.

-Although carpenter ants do not eat wood like termites do, they have powerful jaws and make tunnels in the wood structure of your home.
+Although carpenter ants do not eat wood as termites do, they have powerful jaws and make tunnels in the wood structure of your home.
+Carpenter ant swarms portend damage to your home and property.

 Carpenter ants are so destructive that some lenders require a pest inspection in real estate transactions.
 Traps and bait are typically not effective ant control methods for carpenter ants.